Sacred Heart High School (East Grand Forks, Minnesota): 1895 – 1900

-Sacred Heart School was closed after the 1900 school year.
+This first school was closed after the 1899 – 1900 or 1900 – 1901 school year (There is conflicting information regarding the last year of school).
 The Sisters of Duluth decided to withdraw their mission from East Grand Forks.
 Although support was strong from the pastors and parish to build a Catholic school, it would take 12 years before it would happen.